 We aim to let all our children experience different sensations so they can be immersed in the moment.

-If would be helpful if you could complete the data form and return this to us during or before the Teddy Bears Picnic.
-If you don’t have access to a printer and would like a paper copy these can be collect from the office in our junior building.
+If would be helpful if you could complete the data form and return this to us when you arrive for your walk around on Saturday 10th July 2021.
+If you need another copy it can be printed from the link below or a paper copy can be collected from the office in our junior building.
 Mon- Fri between 9am and 4pm

 If you would like to read our EYFS policy please click on the link below: